YoApp/yo-hooks/README.md

 - Heroku: http://yohooks.com/heroku/[your-yo-username]/ will Yo you when your app is deployed
 - CircleCI: http://yohooks.com/circleci/[your-yo-username]/ will Yo you when your tests are done
 - Runscope: http://yohooks.com/runscope/[your-yo-username]/ will Yo you when your tests are done
-- GitHub: http://yohooks.com/github/[your-yo-username]/ will Yo you code is pushed
+- GitHub: http://yohooks.com/github/[your-yo-username]/ will Yo you when code is pushed

 ## Examples